sandeeprv86/QuickerSHA1/README.md

 # SHA1_Optimization
-Performance optimization of SHA1 code
+Performance optimization of SHA1 reference code by Sandeep Raju

 # Project Description
 This project implements the Secure Hashing Algorithm 1 as defined in FIPS PUB 180-1 published April 17, 1995.